-In this Lesson, students will survey the extent of and experiences of African Americans in military service during US war efforts from the Revolution to the Vietnam Conflict using a Google Hyperdoc that can be assigned using your LMS system.
+In this lesson, students will survey the extent of and experiences of African Americans in military service during US war efforts from the Revolution to the Vietnam Conflict using a Hyperdoc (see attached) that can be assigned using your LMS system.

 Woodson Collaborative Virginia and US History Resources

 Learning Experiences created for Virginia and US History by the Woodson Collaborative